The Alpinia Zerumbet ‘Variegata’ plant is a herbaceous perennial popular for its attractive foliage and flowers.

 Flowering and Fragrance

-The Variegated Ginger produces inflorescence of shell-like flowers.
+The Variegated Ginger produces an inflorescence of shell-like flowers at the end of the leafy stem.
 The shampoo ginger plant has a pinecone-like inflorescence.

-These are often referred to as shell flowers since the buds bear a resemblance to sea shells.
+These are often referred to as shell flowers since the buds resemble sea shells.

-However, it is important to note these pink flowers don’t blossom on the plants being stored for winter or grown as annuals since it only produces inflorescences on old growth.
+However, it is important to note that these clusters of pink flowers don’t blossom on the plants being stored for winter or grown as annuals since they only produce inflorescences on old growth.

 This unique feature of this plant, making it different from other members of the ginger family, is the way the flower starts dropping instead of rising.